1. Guaranteed* University Aid

 3. Student Activity-Based Department Aid

 We know how expensive a graduate education can be.
 As a result, the Department of History helps fund students' expenses related to certain academic activities, such as conference registration fees and travel, as well as poster printing for conference sessions.
 Also, the Dean's Office of the McAnulty Graduate School may fund a student up to $500 for conference expenses each year.
+In addition to the Dean's funding, the History Department will fund an additional $250 towards conference funding once funding from the Dean's Office has been exhausted.

 4. The Drs.
 Steven Béla Várdy and Agnes Huszár Várdy International Research and Study Grant

 Through a generous gift to future students here at Duquesne, recently retired faculty members Steven and Agnes Várdy have established The Drs.
 Steven Béla Várdy and Agnes Huszár Várdy International Research and Study Grant.
 This grant provides $1,250 to support one graduate History or Public History student in conducting research overseas between July 1 and June 30 of the following year.
 The Department of History will provide up to an additional $500 to the winner of the Várdy Grant.
-These monies can be applied to any aspect of overseas research, including but not limited to airfare, local transportation, accomodations, food, and photocopying.
+These monies can be applied to any aspect of overseas research, including but not limited to airfare, local transportation, accommodations, food, and photocopying.
 The winner will also be required to submit a 500-word report to the Department of History chairperson summarizing the results of his or her research/study trip within four months of their return to the United States.

 "Due to the funds provided by the The Drs.
 Steven Béla Várdy and Agnes Huzár Várdy International Research and Study Grant I was able to conduct an extraordinarily successful research trip.
 The travel that the grant funded enabled me to gather material that is difficult to access, but extremely relevant to my project.
 I will utilized these materials for a conference paper at the University of Alabama this Fall, and an article I hope to publish in an academic journal in the coming year.
 Even more so, I was able to gain experience in archival research in an international setting, an invaluable experience that has contributed to both my professional and academic development in countless ways.
 Conducting this research has given me further affirmation that I have chosen the right field of study.
 I'm enormously grateful for this opportunity, and motivated to continue with this field of work."